 Only in the most exceptional circumstances can simple cautions be given for serious offences - and they have to be signed off by senior police officers not below the rank of superintendent.

 Mr Grayling's announcement follows a review announced in April.

 Speaking ahead of the Conservative Party conference, he said: "Last year nearly 500 offenders who admitted committing some of the most serious crimes escaped with just a slap on the wrist.

 "Quite simply this is unacceptable and unfair on victims.
 That is why I am scrapping simple cautions for all of the most serious offences and a range of other offences that devastate lives and tear apart communities.

 "Alongside this, the home secretary and I are launching a review into the use of all out-of-court disposals - their use can be inconsistent, confusing and something the public, and victims, have little confidence in."

-Out-of-court disposals include cautions and a range of penalty notices, such as cannabis warnings, conditional cautions and penalty notices for disorder (PND).'Not suitable'
+Out-of-court disposals include cautions and a range of penalty notices, such as cannabis warnings, conditional cautions and penalty notices for disorder (PND).